 From late May through August, fishing the river channel ledges is a great way to catch large numbers and some real quality bass.
 If you have good electronics and know how to use them, it can be a very effective method.
 Tie on a big swimbait, reel it back slowly imparting a little action along the way and HOLD ON!

-Lake Guntersville offers true multi-species opportunities where the largemouth bass may be the most well know fish that swims, but crappie, bream, redear sunfish, catfish and even bow-fishing for species such as carp are all abundant and can be targeted.
+Lake Guntersville offers true multi-species opportunities where the largemouth bass may be the most well know fish that swims, but crappie, bream, redear sunfish, catfish and carp (bowfishing is popular) are all abundant and can be targeted.
 This TN River impoundment also offers great spotted, striped and hybrid bass opportunities.
 Here are some useful websites:

 Water Generation Schedule/Lake Levels